The man cured of HIV and leukemia – DW – 07/31/2023

 Genetic modification a possible solution

 So if stem cell transplants won't ever offer a scalable cure, what will?
-Doctors are looking at other ways to cure HIV through the modification of patients' CCR5 receptors — without wiping out their entire immune system — through genetic modification.
+Doctors are looking at other ways to cure HIV through the modification of patients' CCR5 receptors, proteins on the surfaces of white blood cells, through genetic modification — without wiping out their entire immune system.

 Monique Nijhuis, who researches HIV cures at the AI System headquarters in Utrecht in the Netherlands, which oversees patients who have undergone procedures like Franke's, said scientists have already successfully facilitated what it takes to "cure" HIV in lab settings.

-"I can very easily cure cells infected with HIV using these different techniques…The thing is that we have to translate this to an individual with HIV in a way that is not harming the individual with HIV," she told DW.
+"I can very easily cure cells infected with HIV using these different techniques," she told DW.
+"The thing is that we have to translate this to an individual with HIV in a way that is not harming the individual with HIV."

 "I'm not really 100% sure whether these scissors that we have trained so much in the lab to recognize CCR5 are not by mistake are also recognizing something else," she said.
 "Because that would be harmful if those scissors would go and go and react against CCR2 or any other chemokine receptor."